osohq/oso/docs/more/security.rst

 bug.
 An example of this is :ref:`singletons (unused variables) <singletons>`.

 We additionally recommend the use of :ref:`inline-queries` as simple policy unit tests.
-Since oso is accessible as a library, you should authorization as part of your application test suite.
+Since oso is accessible as a library, you should test authorization as part of your application test suite.

 Change Management